dram/clips-unnamed-library/README.md

 ...
 ```

 You can choose any name for the containing module, but `U` or `UNNAMED` are recommended.
+Or you can load code into `MAIN` module directly.